byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### Becoming a part of the circle of life.
 The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.

-***Harvesting Knowledge:*** Discovering patterns which are alive, through cultivating the ability of observation, curiosity, intuition and imagination.
-Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience then, recreating them in the built and cultivated environments to enhance connection and support emotional, mental, physical and biological health.
+***Harvesting Knowledge:*** Through cultivating the ability of observation, curiosity, intuition and imagination.
+Discovering patterns which are alive.
+Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience.
+Recreating them in the built and cultivated environments to enhance connection and support emotional, mental, physical and biological health.

-#### Living Within The Circle Of Life.

 Meaningful living; life-giving and life-sustaining with a high degree of refinement and comfort.
 Adaptable to all practical needs of life within an attractive built environment.

 ![Floor chairs on platform and patio.](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumLiving02Web.JPG)

-***Curated to allow the enjoyment of connecting with nature as freely as possible.***
+***Curated to experience the enjoyment of being connected with nature.***

 Everyone has an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect.